 Quiz Bowl is similar to the “Jeopardy” game show in that teams answer a variety of questions; however, in Quiz Bowl, the teams not only work as individuals, they also work together as a team.
 Practices begin in January with meets beginning in March, and the season ends with a double elimination tournament (from which, St. Michael has earned several plaques!).
 Our “official” ending of the season is an end of the year celebratory party at Buffalo Wild Wings where we eat, and, of course, play MORE trivia!

-The advisor for Quiz Bowl this year is Ms. Fox.
-We are looking forward to a great season!
+The advisors for Quiz Bowl this year are Mrs. Haas and Ms. J. We are looking forward to a great season!

 Latin Club is an introduction to the Latin Language, as well as a basic experience in Latin culture and lifestyles.
 In the process of reading an ongoing story line, students learn to recognize Latin roots and their meanings to expand their knowledge of English vocabulary.
 Students are introduced to both the classical and ecclesiastical Latin pronunciation.
 Basic skills in translating from Latin to English and English to Latin give the students a sound basis for moving into other Romance languages in high school.
 Latin Club shares their experience of the language with the school family by way of a seasonally decorated showcase and a Latin Christmas skit for the Talent Show.
 The club has its own tee shirt in scarlet and gold, bearing its motto, “Regnare Christum volumus!”